openshift-labs/learn-katacoda/middleware/middleware-quarkus/panache/01-define-entity.md

 `curl http://localhost:8080/person | jq`{{execute T2}}

+> You may need to click this again if the initial click opens a Terminal but doesn't run the command for you.

 We call the endpoint with `curl` then send the output through `jq` to make the output prettier.
 You should see:

 ```json